MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `","`

-The position of the top left corner of the window upon first load.
-On a system with multiple displays, these coordinates are relative to the top left of the primary display.
-If `launchMode` is set to `"maximized"`, the window will be maximized on the monitor specified by those coordinates.

 ### Columns on first launch

+The number of columns displayed in the window upon first load.

 **Property name:** `initialCols`